About the Metamora Lions

 The Metamora Lions Club was chartered October 13, 1948.
 The Metamora Lions Club is a secular service club that concentrates its efforts to improve the quality of life in the Metamora Community.
-It is chartered by Lion Clubs International and is in District 11-D2 of the Lions Clubs of Michigan.Our Club has a membership roster of 100 plus members from all walks of life.
+It is chartered by Lion Clubs International and is in District 11-D2 of the Lions Clubs of Michigan.Our Club has a membership roster consist of 100 plus members from all walks of life.

 The Club supports Lions initiatives: Leader Dogs for the Blind, Lions Bear Lake Camp (Lapeer, MI), Welcome Homes and eyeglass collections to mention a few.
 The Club also supports local organizations and projects such as: Project Graduation, Scouting, 4H Club, Big Brothers/Big Sisters, Metamora Days, Metamora Christmas Tree Lighting, Red Cross Blood Drive, Metamora Harvest Horses and Hounds, Metamora Chamber of Commerce, and Metamora Township Fire and Police Departments.